anumkhanit/azure-wireshark-network-protocols/README.md

    - In Wireshark, filter to show only DNS traffic.

 2. **Use nslookup**:
-   - From the Windows 10 VM command line, use `nslookup` to find IP addresses for `google.com` and `disney.com`.
+   - From the Windows 10 VM command line or Powershell, use `nslookup` to find IP addresses for `google.com` and `disney.com`.
    - Observe the DNS traffic in Wireshark.

 ### RDP Traffic